Lukas-create/plantDB/docs/index.rst

    query = "habitat = 'Alpenvorland'"
    re.search.search_db_via_query(query)

-   #the above function call will print all plants including their parameters which are located in 'Alpenvorland'. plantDB supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database
+   #The above function call will print all plants including their parameters which are located in 'Alpenvorland'. plantDB supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database

 .. code:: python

    import plantDB as re

-   #to create the database Pflanzendaten.db call inputquestion() in sqlinput
+   #To create the database Pflanzendaten.db call inputquestion() in sqlinput

    re.sqlinput.inputquestion()

-   #by doing that you get to choose in the console if you want to add data via sql command or get the data from an existing csv file.
+   #By doing that you get to choose in the console if you want to add data via sql command or get the data from an existing csv file.
 The column names and entries of the csv file need to match the specified database format